 Level 3, Consistent: The requirements consider best practices, standards, regulations, classifications, software and other tools.
 The tools establish a consistent approach to practice deployment.
-The assurance validates the implementation against security patterns, secure-by-default designs and known protection approaches and mechanisms.
+The assurance of the implementation validates the implementation against security patterns, design with security in mind from the beginning and known protection approaches and mechanisms.
+This includes creating a system with the security design considered in the architecture and design as well as definition defaults.